LenartDominik/Polish-Football-Data-Hub-International/README.md

 - ✅ **Non-Commercial**: Educational/portfolio project
 - ✅ **Respectful Scraping**: Following best practices and Terms of Service

-**Disclaimer:** Polish Players Tracker is an independent project and is not affiliated with, endorsed by, or connected to FBref.com or Sports Reference LLC.
+**Disclaimer:** Polish Football Data Hub International is an independent project and is not affiliated with, endorsed by, or connected to FBref.com or Sports Reference LLC.
 For official statistics and in-depth analysis, please visit [FBref.com](https://fbref.com/).

 ---